Best ₹2 Crore Term Insurance Plans 2026: Top 5 Compared

 - Riders: All-in-one comprehensive rider

-4. Tata AIA Sampoorna Raksha Supreme
+4. Tata AIA Sampoorna Raksha Promise

 Best for: Return of premium - get all premiums back if you survive.